openworm/org.geppetto.docs/source/devtips.rst

   **Examples**

   * There is no connection between the client and the server.
 For instance, you can't see the geppetto version in the console when the main page is loaded.
-Also if you try to load a simulation it keeps loading forever. -> The spring configuration (META-INF/spring) in the org.geppetto.front resources hasn't been copied in the server.
+Also if you try to load a simulation it keeps loading forever. -> The spring configuration (META-INF/spring) in the org.geppetto.frontend resources hasn't been copied in the server.
   * When executing aspect.getModel() an exception is raised.
 In the log you will see a trace that says "FileNotFound" -> You will have to copy the main/resources files of the org.geppetto.model.neuroml project.